h1ddenpr0cess20/ollamarama-irc/README.md

 curl https://ollama.ai/install.sh | sh
 ```

 Once it's all set up, you'll need to [download the models](https://ollama.ai/library) you want to use.
 You can play with the available ones and see what works best for you.
-Add those to the self.models dictionary.
-If you want to use the ones I've included, just run the commands in the models.md file.
+Add those to the models.json file.
+If you want to use the ones I've included, just run ollama pull _modelname_ for each.
 You can skip this part, and they should download when the model is switched, but the response will be delayed until it finishes downloading.

 You also need to install the irc and litellm modules